 Inside: Music and the brain are synonymous terms.
 Science tells us that involvement with music is an important activity for building the brain.
 It strengthens those areas of the brain associated with learning; thereby making the learning process more accessible for kids.
 Want to help a learning-disabled child or any child?
 Get them taking music lessons.
 It’s an insanely awesome way to build kids’ brains.

 November 23, 1982.
 The air was crisp and cool.
-The sun was shining.
-The birds were singing.
+The sun was shining and birds were singing.
 The perfect Norman Rockwell day in Southern California.
 And a “just what the doctor ordered” day to have a baby.

 Like every mother about to give birth, I was hoping for an uneventful delivery.
-A few weeks before, my doctor announced he was going out of town and suggested if the baby wasn’t here by a certain date, he wanted to induce labor.
+A few weeks before, my doctor suggested if the baby wasn’t here by a certain date, he wanted to induce labor.
 He assured me that everything would be fine despite my baby being six weeks early.

 But, the delivery was anything but fine.
 Brandon was too high in the birth canal.
 The forceps delivery went awry causing brain injuries.